Forward-Action/google-compute-snapshot/README.md

     Note: The calling instance (rather than the named instance) needs to have the correct gcloud permissions

+### Choosing zone
+By default, the zone of the calling instance is used.
+To change this behaviour:

+    ./gcloud-compute-snapshot.sh [-z <zone>]

+    Note: Even if an instance is named with `-i`, the zone of the calling instance is used

 ## Automation
 **Setup CRON**: You should then setup a cron job in order to schedule a daily backup.
 Example cron for Debian based Linux:
 ```